ProfessorNova/focusflow/docs/UI-E2E-testing/automated-UI-E2E-testing.md

 The versions 3.0+ of vitest still support the old workspace definition but it is recommended to use the new project definition which is kind of available in our vitest beta version ^3.1.4.

 As for now we have two setup files providing the same functionality.
 One with the new approach `vitest.config.ts` and one with the old approach `vitest.workspace.ts`. </br>
 For running the tests the newer approach is used.
-The internal command specifies the environment (`--project=${name}`) which should be used and eventually sets the headless (`--browser.headles`) flag - by default the interactive mode is used.
+The internal command specifies the environment (`--project=${name}`) which should be used and eventually sets the headless flag (`--browser.headless`) - by default the interactive mode is used.

 ---
 *Conclusion: